wellcomecollection/docs/rfcs/013-release_deployment_tracking/v1/README.md

 ## Implementation from 24/01/2019

-This solution describes a set of steps to track build, release and deployment but is deliberately agnostic of deployment mechanism.
+This solution describes steps to track, build, release and deploy our services but is deliberately agnostic of deployment mechanism.

-We make use of SSM to track which release should deploy into which environment.
-Out terraform stacks read from these SSM parameters to get which images to apply.
+We use SSM to track which release should be deployed into which environment.
+Our Terraform code reads from SSM to get which images to apply.

 Terms defined in this document apply only here.